cheerful/freckle-apidocs/content/v2/index.md

 User-Agent: My-Freckle-App
 ~~~

+## Rate Limiting

+You can perform up to 2 requests per second from the same IP address.
+Requests that exceed this limit will return a `429 Too Many Requests` response.
+If you receive a `429` response, make sure to wait a little longer between requests.

+<%= headers 429 %>

 ## Client Errors

 There are a few errors that can occur while making API calls. the following are the kinds of errors you may encounter when using the API.